Thank you for participating in .

 Join the Study

-After you have installed the NREL OpenPATH app on your phone, join the study by scanning the QR code or visiting the link below using your phone.
+After you have installed the NREL OpenPATH app on your phone, join the study by scanning the QR code or copying the link and pasting it into the app.

 Join the Study

 The OPcode is a randomly generated token.
-Save your token in case you lose or change phones.
-If you lose your token, please contact your program admin for assistance.
+Keep your OPcode in a safe place in case you lose or change phones.
+If you lose your OPcode, please contact your program admin for assistance.
 NREL cannot retrieve it for you since we do not have the ability to match a token to an individual user.

 Invalid Study